- Statute drafting

 Local government pilots on employment

-The first measure is to launch local government pilots on employment, in which municipalities are partly responsible for the provision of employment and economic services (TE services) in their area.
-The pilot projects aim to increase the effectiveness of promoting employment by coordinating the resources, skills and services of the State and municipalities.
+In the pilots, municipalities are partly responsible for providing employment and economic development services (TE services) in their area.
+The pilots aim to increase the effectiveness of employment services by integrating central and local government resources, skills and services.

-The local government pilots on employment will begin on 1 March 2021 and end on 30 June 2023.
+The local government pilots on employment began on 1 March 2021 and will end on 31 December 2024.
+A total of 25 areas and 118 municipalities participate in the pilots.

 Municipalities participating in the pilot projects

-Unemployed jobseekers and jobseekers covered by employment services who are not entitled to earnings-related unemployment allowance will transfer to the pilot projects in the areas.
-The target group also includes all jobseekers under the age of 30 and all immigrants and foreign-language speakers who are either unemployed or covered by employment services in the TE Offices in the pilot areas.
-The municipality is responsible for providing public employment and business services (TE services) to these customer groups.
-TE Offices will inform the jobseekers in question that their municipality will be responsible for providing TE services to them in the future.
+Unemployed jobseekers and jobseekers covered by employment services who are not entitled to earnings-related unemployment allowance are transferred to the pilot projects in the areas.
+The target group also includes all jobseekers under the age of 30 and all immigrants and foreign-language speakers who either are unemployed or participate in employment services offered by TE Offices.
+The municipality participating in the pilot is responsible for providing public employment and business services (TE services) for these customer groups.
+This means that TE Offices inform the jobseekers belonging to these groups that their municipality is responsible for providing TE services to them in the future.

 Aims of the pilot project